meliao/osdc_support/pdc.rst

   Bionimbus PDC         ``<eRA.Commons>@bionimbus-pdc.opensciencedatacloud.org``  ``ubuntu@<VM.IP>``
   ====================  ========================================================  ======================

+We maintain different storage hardware, with two different endpoints.
+When your access is configured, you will be notified which endpoint to use.

+* Ceph Storage - ``bionimbus-objstore.opensciencedatacloud.org``
+* Cleversafe Storage - ``bionimbus-objstore-cs.opensciencedatacloud.org``

-The object store address is:  ``bionimbus-objstore.opensciencedatacloud.org``.
-See :ref:`the s3 example <pdcs3example>`
-to learn how to access the object storage.
+See :ref:`the s3 example <pdcs3example>` to learn how to access the object storage.

 To work on the command line, please refer to the OSDC support on :doc:`Command Line Tools. <commandline>`